 How do you stay motivated in your business?

-My music students motivate me, especially when they have ‘light bulb moments’ and suddenly breakthrough in self-belief and musical skill.
+My music students motivate me, especially when they have ‘light bulb moments’ and suddenly breakthroughs in self-belief and musical skill.
 I love being able to help them achieve their musical dreams.
 That is what lights me up.
 Receiving great testimonials from them is also very encouraging and spurs me on continuing to serve them to the best of my ability.

 What do you do for self-care?

-I walk with my husband in the beautiful countryside here in North Devon, and I enjoy online Pilates and ballet, fitness classes.
+I walk with my husband in the beautiful countryside here in North Devon, and I enjoy online Pilates and ballet fitness classes.